 While microwaving is very convenient and easy, at times, it can be confusing.
-Especially if you don’t know whether the container you want to heat up is microwave-safe or not.
+Especially if you don’t know whether the plastic containers you want to heat up are microwave-safe or not.

 Will it cause an explosion?
-Can it leach potentially dangerous chemicals into your food?
+Can microwave safe containers leach potentially dangerous chemicals into your food?
 Should you even put it in the microwave in the first place?

 The answers to all these questions come down to one thing: the microwave-safe symbol.